-The OHMVR Division has not applied reasonable capacity limitations on the number users at Carnegie SVRA, enforced laws on where users can ride or maintained sustainable trails.
+The OHMVR Division has not established or applied reasonable capacity limitations on the number users at Carnegie SVRA, enforced laws on where users can ride or maintained sustainable trails.
 As a result the OHMVR Division has over-burdened the land and Carnegie SVRA has long operated in violation with the Public Resources Code. the 2014 DEIR similarly deliberately did not provide any capacity limits.

 The OHMVR Division is attempting to justify expansion of Carnegie SVRA into Tesla Park because they are being pressured to operate Carnegie SVRA in a sustainable manner as required by law.
 Rather than operate Carnegie SVRA in a sustainable manner, the response by the OHMVR Division is that they need to expand Carnegie SVRA into the virgin Tesla Park land.

 All parks have limits.
 Two-cycle jet skis have been banned from Lake Tahoe because of unacceptable impacts on water and air quality.
 Hiking and camping in wilderness areas is limited by permit so as not to over-burden pristine natural resources.
 Camping sites require reservations.
 Hunting tags for many types of game are limited.
 SVRAs and OHV use is no different.
 SVRAs must operate within limits and cannot expand into areas that are unsuitable for OHV use just because users want more riding areas.

 Fact – The State Parks OHMVR Division does NOT have any required environmental approvals to expand Carengie SVRA into Tesla Park.
 The OHMVR Division did NOT do an acquisition EIR prior to purchase.
 The OHMVR Division tried to get CEQA environmental approval to expand Carnegie SVRA into Tesla Park in 2000 and 2004, but both EIRs were abandoned and never certified.
 The OHMVR Division’s intended plan to expand OHV use into Tesla Park does NOT equate to any legal approval to expand OHV use into Tesla Park.
 The OHMVR Division has started a third CEQA review in May 2012 that is in process.
 The Draft EIR public comment period closed in June 29, 2015.
 The Final EIR is expected to be issued in Fall 2015 according to the CSVRA General Plan web site.